The Legend of Zelda: The Wind Waker: Plot

-Tetra remains in the castle while Link and the King journey to the two sages who provided the Master Sword's power.
-They discover Ganon’s forces murdered them both, so Link must awaken new sages, the Rito Medli and the Korok Makar, and guide them through the Earth and Wind Temples.
-The sages restore the Master Sword, but the King learns that Ganon has abandoned the Forsaken Fortress and fears an attack.
+Tetra remains in the castle while Link and Daphnes journey to the two sages who provided the Master Sword's power.
+They discover Ganondorf's forces murdered them both, so Link must awaken new sages, the Rito Medli and the Korok Makar, and guide them through the Earth and Wind Temples.
+The sages restore the Master Sword's power, but Daphnes learns that Ganondorf has abandoned the Forsaken Fortress and fears an attack.
 They then track down the eight shards of the missing Triforce of Courage, once kept by the Hero of Time, and the gods recognize Link as the Hero of Winds.

-Link and the King return to Hyrule to discover that Ganon has captured Tetra.
-Link follows them to Ganon's tower, defeating Ganon's minions before Ganon overcomes him.
-Ganon joins Link's and Tetra's Triforce pieces with his own Triforce of Power, forming the complete Triforce, which will grant his wish to rule the world.
-Before he can act, the King of Hyrule appears and wishes that the Goddesses wash Ganon and Hyrule away, and grant Link and Tetra hope for their own future.
-Link and Tetra battle Ganon with the Master Sword and magical arrows as water pours around them; with the final blow, the Master Sword turns Ganon to stone.
-Link and Tetra rise to the surface as the King and Hyrule are submerged.
+Link and Daphnes return to Hyrule to discover that Ganondorf has captured Zelda.
+Link follows them to Ganon's Tower, defeating Ganon's minions before Ganondorf overcomes him.
+Ganondorf joins Link's and Zelda's Triforce pieces with his own Triforce of Power, forming the completed Triforce, which will grant his wish to rule the entire world.
+Before he can act, Daphnes appears and wishes that the Goddesses wash Ganondorf and Hyrule away, and also grant Link and Zelda hope for their own future.
+Link and Zelda battle Ganondorf with the Master Sword and magical arrows as water pours around them; with the final blow, the Master Sword turns Ganondorf to stone.
+Link and Zelda rise to the surface as Daphnes are submerged and Zelda returns to Tetra's form.
 After reuniting with their friends, the heroes sail off to find a new land.